DIAMOND LEGACY – CHAPTER 1

 He was right, of course, and not so long ago she wouldn’t have thought twice.
 But now there were complications.
 A job interview at University of Southern California next week, Hank’s hint of an important question to ask her, and she’d just ordered a new Toyota Rav4 online in a shade of slate blue that perfectly matched her eyes.

 “I can’t blindly fly off to the other side of the planet without consulting my family first.”
-She should use more emphasis if she wanted to sound convincing.
-The words were true, but they came across like an excuse.
+The words came across like an excuse.
+She really should use more emphasis if she wanted to sound convincing.

 “Yeah, you do that,” Jason said.
 “But come Monday morning, I expect you to arrive wearing standard safari gear.
 And I’d better be the named assistant.
 Because I’m telling you now, tomorrow I’m going down to the local Safaris R Us and loading up.”